Socio-Legal Journals Writing Workshop

 The workshop will include a panel on building research networks, applying for research grants and carrying out collaborative research.

-The Nairobi Workshop will be led by Prof Ambreena Manji (Cardiff Law School and Editorial Board Social and Legal Studies), Prof Daniel Wincott (Cardiff Law School and Editorial Board Journal of Law and Society) and Prof Penelope Andrews (Dean, Faculty of Law, University of Cape Town and International Journal of Law in Context Editorial Board and Prof Luis Franceschi (Dean, Strathmore Law School).
+The Nairobi Workshop will be led by Prof Ambreena Manji (Cardiff Law School and Editorial Board Social and Legal Studies), Prof Daniel Wincott (Cardiff Law School and Editorial Board Journal of Law and Society) and Prof Penelope Andrews (Dean, Faculty of Law, University of Cape Town and International Journal of Law in Context Editorial Board), Prof Luis Franceschi (Dean, Strathmore Law School) and Prof Stefan Vogenauer (Max Planck Institute for European Legal History, Frankfurt and Editor, American Journal of Legal History).

 How to Apply